Watch Our FREE Training

 Creating a step-by-step spreadsheet is a fantastic way to keep costs controlled throughout your research and renovation journey.

-Although the investor can cater the spreadsheet to his or her needs and desires, the gist of it will be the same from one investor to the next.
+Although the investor can tailor the spreadsheet to his or her needs and desires, the gist of it will be the same from one investor to the next.

 For example, all MAO spreadsheets will include a section for the estimated after-repair value, a section for renovation costs, a section for fixed costs, and a section for desired profit.
 In the end, the spreadsheet should compute an MAO that is best suited given the provided inputs.